Parkwalk Advisors

 Series C in 2012

-Surrey NanoSystems Limited is a manufacturer of nanoscale materials, specializing in advanced super-black coatings, notably Vantablack.
-This innovative coating is applied to surfaces using vacuum-deposition technology, as well as through spraying and post-processing methods.
-Vantablack is utilized in a diverse array of applications, including stray light suppression, architectural lighting, sensors, telescopes, infrared imaging systems, and cinematography optics.
-Additionally, the coating enhances the performance of sensitive electro-optical imaging systems, making it valuable in sectors such as aerospace, automotive safety, architecture, and luxury goods.
-Founded in 2006 and headquartered in Newhaven, United Kingdom, Surrey NanoSystems was previously known as CEVP Limited before adopting its current name in December 2006.
+Surrey NanoSystems Limited is a manufacturer of nanoscale materials, specializing in advanced super-black coatings, most notably Vantablack.
+This unique coating is applied using vacuum-deposition technology and is designed for a variety of applications, including stray light suppression, sensors, telescopes, and architectural lighting.
+Vantablack enhances the performance of electro-optical imaging systems in sectors such as space and defense, automotive safety, and luxury goods.
+The company also provides solutions for calibration sources and aesthetic applications in cinematography and architecture.
+Founded in 2006 and headquartered in Newhaven, United Kingdom, Surrey NanoSystems was originally known as CEVP Limited before rebranding in December 2006.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.